diego0020/disertation/README.md

 ## Debt

   - Another kmc400 use case
-  - user tests with Ana
+  - User tests with Ana
+  - Illustrate the process of building a new application using the model?